-The Carilion Clinic Neurosurgery Residency Training Program is open to graduates of Osteopathic Medical Schools.
+The Carilion Clinic Neurosurgery Residency Training Program is open to graduates of all Allopathic and Osteopathic Medical Schools.
 Competition for the single position every year is stiff.
 Applicants are generally of high academic standing with very competitive medical school board scores.
 Residency positions are open to applicants of all race, religion, sex and age.

 - Is rigorous and demanding intellectually, emotionally and physically

 - Working hours are filled with educationally productive activities, within the 80 hour work week limits.

 - Expects residents to aggressively pursue self study away from the hospital setting.